cern-nextgen/wp1.7-coroutine-tests/README.md

 [coroutines](https://en.cppreference.com/w/cpp/language/coroutines)
 for the task scheduling studies in Work Package 1.7.

 This project isn't intended as a coroutine support library.
+If you're looking for a fully-fledged coroutine library, consider using [cppcoro](https://github.com/lewissbaker/cppcoro) or [concurrencpp](https://github.com/David-Haim/concurrencpp).

 ## Getting started